test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/variables_and_datatypes.rst

 This part of the tutorial contains examples that demonstrate how to handle the definition of variables and how to access them.

-We also take a look behind the curtain to observe what happen with the data types of variables depending on the way they are handled.
+We also take a look behind the curtain to observe what happen with the data types of variables depending on the way they are handled and defined.

 For this we use a Python based keyword library of this tutorial, that prints informations like type and content of a given variable to console.